-During the International Colloquium Plastics Technology of the Institute of Plastics Processing (IKV), a project will be presented entitled "iComposite 4.0", which can achieve an enormous productivity increase in the production of fibre-reinforced plastic parts and a cost saving of up to 50 percent.
+"iComposite 4.0", is a project which promises an enormous productivity increase in the production of fibre-reinforced plastic parts and a cost saving of up to 50 percent.
 The keys to the success are the paradigm change from tolerance-controlled production to a production that is oriented to self-regulation of the product function, as well as the combination of part manufacture without rejects or off-cuts.

 As part of the research project iComposite 4.0 funded by the German Federal Ministry for Education and Research (BMBF), two Aachen-based research teams from the Institute of Plastics Processing (IKV) in Industry and the Skilled Crafts at RWTH Aachen University and from the Aachen Centre for Integrative Lightweight Design (AZL) are working together on the economical large-series production of FRP parts.
 Fibre-reinforced plastics (FRP) are, because of their very good weight-specific mechanical properties, of great interest for use in lightweight construction applications in the automotive industry and in aviation.
 Until now, however, component production has been characterised by complex and cost-intensive production processes with a low level of automation, inefficient material deployment due to offcut wastage and high reject rates, and thus high costs per part.
 This, in turn, means good potential for productivity increases that can, in the sense of Industry 4.0, be achieved with the digitisation of production and the linking up of production machines.
 That is precisely the aim of iComposite 4.0.
 The project pursues the approach of building up an intelligent, self-regulating production system for the economical large-volume production of FRP parts.